 - If you’re still having trouble, your router’s firmware may be outdated.
 To check, go to the menu button and log into your router’s settings.

-- Finally, if none of the above solutions works, you may need to go to an authorized repair center to get checked your LG TV.
+- Finally, if none of the above solutions works, you may need to go to an authorized repair center to check your LG TV.

 This will erase all your settings, so back up any important data first.
 To factory reset your TV, go to the settings menu and select “Reset.”